 By giving extra attention to the dogs who are declining the most, volunteers can sometimes help to save the dog.
 Fostering a dog who is displaying even serious behavioral problems at the shelter often resolves the behavioral issues, sometimes seemingly overnight.

-Working with dogs who may be euthanized isn’t for everyone, but if you want to help the dogs who need it most, your local Animal Services is the place to find them.
+Working with dogs who may be euthanized isn’t for everyone.
+You can’t save them all, and I can assure you that losing one hurts.
+However, if you want to help the dogs who need it most, your local Animal Services is the place to find them.

 Helping any dog helps these dogs

 Every dog at your local animal shelter or rescue needs help.
 Fostering or adopting any dog gives staff and volunteers more time to focus on the dogs who need the most help.
-If the thought of getting to know a dog who ends up being euthanized is unbearable for you, this is perfectly understandable for an animal lover.
-If, on the other hand, you think you can save one or more of these dogs, know that there is a very real need for your help.
+If the thought of getting to know and love a dog who may end up being euthanized is unbearable for you, this is perfectly understandable for an animal lover.
+If you think you can save one or more of these dogs, know that there is a very real need for your help.